mmartinez279/AutoEncoder/README.md

 To view the results of the model's image generation:

-1) in section above: click the **autoEncoder.ipynb** file to open it.
+1) In section above click the **autoEncoder.ipynb** file to open it.
-2) scroll to the very bottom, where you can find the generative imgage capabilites under a section called:
+2) Scroll to the very bottom, where you can find the generative imgage capabilites under a section called:
 _Generate new handwritten digits given a noise image, and a desired number_.

 The structure and source code for the model, in addition to